Hollywood Glamour: Four Women

 The roles now came thick and fast and in 1941 she appeared alongside James Cagney in The Strawberry Blonde.
 It was a great success and so was she.

-She was now hot property and her image was everywhere including appearing numerous times on the front cover of Life Magazine and throughout the war years she was a forces sweetheart receiving thousands of letters from lovelorn soldiers serving overseas.
+She was now hot property, and her image was everywhere including appearing numerous times on the front cover of Life Magazine and throughout the war years she was a forces sweetheart receiving thousands of letters from lovelorn soldiers serving overseas.

-The movies she appeared in continued to be box office hits but she received few accolades for her acting.
+The movies she appeared in continued to be box office hits, but she received few accolades for her acting.
 It was her beauty that struck a chord with the public and her bankability with Columbia Pictures.
 The critics seemed to care little either way – she was neither good nor bad she was just Rita Hayworth.

-The Studio had been keen to maximise her talents as a dancer and she was one of the few actress to appear alongside both Fred Astaire and Gene Kelly, even though both had expressed their concerns that at 5’6” she was a little tall.
+The Studio had been keen to maximise her talents as a dancer and she was one of the few actresses to appear alongside both Fred Astaire and Gene Kelly, even though both had expressed their concerns that at 5’6” she was a little tall.

-In 1942, Rita divorced her husband and the following year married the new enfant terrible of American cinema Orson Welles, but her movies, though hugely popular, remained largely forgettable.
+In 1942, Rita divorced her husband, and the following year married the new enfant terrible of American cinema Orson Welles, but her movies, though hugely popular, remained largely forgettable.
 In 1946 however she was cast to play Gilda in the movie of the same name.
 A classic of its genre it was to be the greatest role of Hayworth’s career and the one with which she will always be associated.

 Upon its release the film caused outrage with its portrayal of the irresistible siren leading men to their destruction and with its provocative if not exactly revealing striptease scene, Gilda was the femme-fatale that launched a thousand imitators – sultry, seductive, and dangerous she changed Rita Hayworth from a mere actress into a cultural icon.
 The role created a new Rita Hayworth, though in time she was to consider it more of a curse than a blessing.

 Orson Welles now decided to cast her in a similar role in his movie The Lady from Shanghai but this time he had her hair cropped and dyed platinum blonde.
 This was not however the sumptuously gorgeous redhead with the shoulder length hair that the nation had taken to its hearts and the movie flopped.
-Sadly so did Rita’s marriage and she and Orson Welles were divorced the following year.
+Sadly, so did Rita’s marriage and she and Orson Welles were divorced the following year.

 Rita had never been ambitious to be a dancer and a performer, she had been born to it, and she was to repeat on numerous occasions: “All I wanted was just what everybody else wants, you know, to be loved.”